college-repos/mp_program5-wilkitom/README.md

 Program # 5

-Name:
+Name: Thomas Wilkinson
-Cosc 5730 or 4730
+Cosc 4730

-Description: (how to run the program, phone/emulator screen size, android version ie 7.0)
+Description: Use on pixel 2, follow prompt upon start.
+Each press is a players turn, restart button gives the option to reset the game.
+Tie and win both allow for replay, or close the app if you do not wish to play another game.

-Anything that doesn't work:
+Anything that doesn't work: I'm pretty much constantly flawless.